 All the classic symptoms of a severe unplanned disaster can be seen.
 And the worst is that there is no clarity on when this pandemic will end and how businesses will resume in full swing.

 And, of course, there are the healthcare, life sciences, biotech, and medical device sectors that are fighting a lone battle with the virus, to curtail its spread, discover new solutions and vaccines, and build testing kits and other medical devices to tackle the deadly spread.

 This sector, more than any of the others, cannot afford any disruptions or quality gaps.

 3.1 Supply Chain

-In the case of such wide-spread disasters, the supply chain is affected due to disruption in manufacturing capacity, demand issues, cash flow challenges, transportation and logistics.
+In the case of such widespread disasters, the supply chain is affected due to disruption in manufacturing capacity, demand issues, cash flow challenges, transportation, and logistics.
 In the case of COVID-19, there’s the added challenge of not being able to operate with the best hands on deck.
-Employees are not able to come into work thanks to lockdowns and social distancing norms.
-A broken supply chain is affecting almost every sector from CPG and food supply companies to life sciences, healthcare, biotech and pharmaceuticals.
+Employees are not able to come to work thanks to lockdowns and social distancing norms.
+A broken supply chain is affecting almost every sector from CPG and food supply companies to life sciences, healthcare, biotech, and pharmaceuticals.